sanjabteam/sanjab/.github/CONTRIBUTING.md

  */
  ```

-### Questions about source code
-If you have any questions about Sanjab source code join us on [Discord](https://discord.gg/kwuTZQd).

 ### Making Pull Request
 First, make sure your git branch is up to date with the Sanjab repository.
 ```bash